-Each ACCUs represents one tonne of carbon dioxide equivalent greenhouse gas emissions stored or avoided.
-Emissions Reduction Fund emission avoidance projects can earn ACCUs for up to 7 years.
+Each ACCU represents one tonne of carbon dioxide equivalent (tCO2-e) greenhouse gas emissions stored or avoided.
+Emission avoidance projects can earn ACCUs for up to 7 years.
 Savanna fire management projects and those that store carbon dioxide can earn ACCUs for up to 25 years.

 projects register to see the types of projects already being carried out across the country.

 implementation of the Independent Review of ACCUs, the Australian Government will consult with stakeholders on the purpose and role of the Australian Government purchasing of ACCUs.
 This will help inform who is the best-placed entity to host the ACCU purchasing function (recommendation 3.3).
 Read more about the

 Independent Review of ACCUs on the Department of Climate Change, Energy, the Environment and Water’s website.

 Auctions provide you with the opportunity to bid for a carbon abatement contract, which provides you the option but not the obligation, to sell ACCUs to the Commonwealth.